 What are they?
 Panels that cover only part of the window.

-Pros Cheaper than full shutters and let in more light.
+Pros Let in more light than full shutters.
 Gives a lovely Continental feed.

 Cons Less draught proofing – more a decorative feature than practical.